GLOBAL MARKETS-Dollar rallies on U.S. data, stocks trade flat

 * Retail sales data augurs well for holiday season

-* Oil rises from 4-year low on OPEC cut hopes (Adds close of European stock, bond markets)
+* Oil rises from 4-year low on OPEC cut hopes (Adds U.S. market open, byline; dateline previously LONDON)

 By Herbert Lash